neil-unomaha/CIF_CYBR_8950/ResearchPaper.md

 The beginning of the project began with researching the CIF working environment.
 At the initial start of the project, online resources were used such as Lynda to get familiar with Python and the Flask web framework.
 Within CIF itself, virtual machines were set up with Ubuntu Server 16.04, and CIFv4 was installed using docker within the setup.
 This was all done in reference to CIF's Wiki page [10].

-Following the setup of the CIF test environment, progress for realizing the project goal: to update feeds multiple times a day rather than once a day.
+Following the setup of the CIF test environment, the next step was to address the project goal: to update feeds multiple times a day rather than once a day.
 Figure 3 represents the environment the team was working with.
 Somehow, without using the daily script, the desire was to push and pull feeds between the CIF server's internal database and Palo Alto firewalls.

 ![Environment](https://raw.githubusercontent.com/neil-unomaha/CIF_CYBR_8950/master/Assets/cif-challenge.png)
 <br>